 Psychologist // Managing Partner

 Aaron is a registered psychologist in Perth with a special interest in helping people deal with workplace / work-related issues in order to improve their overall well-being and reach their full potential.
-In addition to his formal training in psychology, Aaron has additional specialised training in a range of treatment modalities including Cognitive behavioural therapy (CBT), Schema Therapy and Mindfulness skills training.
-He place a strong emphasis on helping people build their skills and knowledge so they can better manage their own well-being and goal achievement.
+In addition to his formal training in psychology, Aaron has additional training in a range of treatment modalities including Cognitive behavioural therapy (CBT), Schema Therapy and Mindfulness skills training.
+He places a strong emphasis on helping people develop their internal skillset so they can better manage their own well-being and goal achievement.

 Aaron is a strong proponent of, and only uses evidence-based approaches.
 A diverse career path across both Singapore and Australia have allowed him to gain a deep understanding into mental health and well-being across various cultures and industries.
-As a former combat engineer in the Singapore Armed Forces, he is also familiar with the various difficulties that veterans might experience in their lives.
+As a former combat engineer in the Singapore Armed Forces, he is also familiar with the various challenges that are unique to veterans.

 Aaron sees Adult clients only (18+ years)

 Ying is a dedicated psychologist who believes in the transformative power of compassionate, empathetic, and reflective therapy.
 Her practice is client-centered, aiming to facilitate self-exploration, healing, and progress, thereby helping clients unlock their greatest potential and lead fulfilling, meaningful lives.
 Mindful of cultural sensitivity, she ensures her therapeutic approach resonates with every individual’s unique circumstances.